-We’ve published a development branch of the micro:bit DAL that creates a MicroBitCompass or MicroBitAccelerometer object based on whatever hardware is present on the board.
-If you use the DAL as your abstraction layer, you only need to rebuild against the new version of the DAL once it is released.
+We’ve published a new DAL release that creates a MicroBitCompass or MicroBitAccelerometer object based on whatever hardware is present on the board.
+If you use the DAL as your abstraction layer, you only need to rebuild against this new version of the DAL.

 There are some minor changes to the way we create the MicroBitCompass and MicroBitAccelerometer objects in order to accommodate the dynamic driver initialisation, and while the API will remain the same, the constructors will not.

 If you’re using the MicroBit class (lancaster-university/microbit) then by moving to the latest version, you’ll inherit the changes automatically.

-If you’re using microbit-dal directly then you should make a change similar to the one made in the microbit class that uses the AutoDetect factory methods.
+If you’re using the microbit-dal directly then you should make a change similar to the one made in the MicroBit class that uses the AutoDetect factory methods.
 The following commit on the microbit repository serves as a good reference:

 If you’re using MicroPython

 If you ensure you use the final v1.0 release of the MicroPython binary from GitHub with your editor, then you will not need to make any additional changes in order to support both revisions of the micro:bit device.